 Enclosure #

 As a species, we are instinctively comfortable with containers.
-We have containers for food, money, people, ideas, etc. Everywhere we look, we are confronted with items designed to hold other items.
-As such a container—or an enclosure—is something we readily identify.
+We have containers for food, money, people, ideas, and more.
+Everywhere we look, we are confronted with items designed to hold other items.
+As such, a container—or an enclosure—is something we readily identify.

 Consider, for instance, the random collection of objects shown below:

 Is there a rhyme or reason in this figure?
 Is there any particular grouping?
-Probably as shown, it is hard to decide.
-However, if we do something as simple as put a shaded area around a subset of these objects, it will be clear what we wish to be perceived as associated together, and this will invite the viewer to think about why this might be.
+As shown, it is hard to decide.
+However, if we do something as simple as put a shaded area around a subset of these objects, it immediately becomes clear which objects we wish to be perceived as associated.
+This invites the viewer to consider why this might be.

-Of course, enclosure is not the only way that we can accomplish this linking of objects.
-In the page on proximity and separation, we saw that we can force people to see groupings of these objects by placing them close together.
-In the page on alignment we also saw that simply making a spatial connection can do the same.
-Both of those approaches create this linking without any additional elements added.
-However, there are times we are not able to change the arrangement of objects on a page (for instance, the $xy$ values of our data), and this is when enclosure becomes an important tool to understand.
+Of course, enclosure is not the only way to accomplish this linking.
+In the section on proximity and separation, we saw that we can compel people to see groupings by placing objects close together.
+In the section on alignment, we saw that creating a spatial connection does the same.
+Both of those approaches create groupings without adding new visual elements.
+However, there are times we cannot change the arrangement of objects on a page (for instance, the $x, y$ values of our data), and this is when enclosure becomes an essential tool.

 Consider photographs.
-We cannot really just move people around in the photograph.
-But if we want to indicate that two people are associated with one another, it feels natural to use some sort of outline to group objects together.
+We cannot simply move people around within a picture.
+But if we want to indicate that two people are associated with one another, it feels natural to use an outline to group them together.

-In the photo above, you probably just assume that the woman in front is in some kind of special relationship with the man behind and to the left.
-But there is really no reason to assume that, other than the fact that they are connected by this enclosure.
-In fact, this is an AI generated image, and these are not real people and have no relationship to one another!
-The story you are telling yourself about these two ‘people’ is all via the suggestive power of enclosure.
+In the photo above, you probably assume that the woman in front has some kind of special relationship with the man behind and to the left.
+However, there is no reason to assume that, other than the fact that they are connected by this enclosure.
+In fact, this is an AI-generated image; these are not real people and have no relationship to one another.
+The story you are telling yourself about these two “people” exists entirely due to the suggestive power of enclosure.

 Enclosure in data visualizations #